juxor/afaq/markdown/append44.md

 against the true essence of Leninism, not his and Trotsky's policies once they were in power (as Leninists like to argue).

-Forgetting that he had argued against _"primitive democracy"_ in **What is to Be Done?**, Lenin had lambasted the opportunists and "present Kautskyists"_ for _"repeat[ing] the vulgar bourgeois jeers at 'primitive' democracy."_ Now, in 1917, it was a case that _"the transition from capitalism to socialism is **impossible** without some 'reversion' to 'primitive' democracy (how else can the majority, even the whole population, proceed to discharge state functions?)"_ [**Op.
+Forgetting that he had argued against _"primitive democracy"_ in What is to Be Done?, Lenin had lambasted the opportunists and "present Kautskyists" for _"repeat[ing] the vulgar bourgeois jeers at 'primitive' democracy."_ Now, in 1917, it was a case that _"the transition from capitalism to socialism is **impossible** without some 'reversion' to 'primitive' democracy (how else can the majority, even the whole population, proceed to discharge state functions?)"_ [**Op.
 Cit.**, p.
 302] Very true.
 As Leninism in power showed,